visgl/deck.gl/docs/api-reference/core/web-mercator-viewport.md

 Returns:

-* New `WebMercatorViewport` fit around the gven bounding box.
+* New `WebMercatorViewport` fit around the given bounding box.

 ## Remarks